baqar-abbas/Portfolio_Project/README.md

 ## 🔭 Future Features will be added and enhancements will be updated<a name="future-features"></a>

 > New features will be added to the project in Future.
+Portfolio project will be updated to handle responsiveness so that it will look good on all major breakpoints of resolution for handling Desktop, Tablets and mobile resolution.
+It will be handled using media queries.

 - [ ] **[Portfolio Project]**